voiceflow/api-examples/nim/README.md

-# Voiceflow API Node.js Example
+# Voiceflow API Nim Example

-Set up your Voiceflow project with Node.js in a matter of minutes.
+Set up your Voiceflow project with Nim in a matter of minutes.
-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-This example can be adapted to run as an HTTP server.
+[Nim](https://nim-lang.org/) is a statically typed compiled systems programming language.

 This example lets you chat with your project via the terminal.